3PL Billing Models + Where Revenue Is Lost

 The Hidden Risk of Manual 3PL Billing

-- dozens of clients with different billing structures
+• dozens of clients with different rate cards

-- storage costs based on pallets, bins, or individual units
+• storage charges based on pallets, bins, or units

-- activity-based pricing for picking, packing, and labeling
+• activity-based pricing for picking, packing, labeling, and returns

-Finance teams often spend significant time reconstructing operational activity at the end of each billing cycle.
-This reconstruction process slows invoicing, introduces human error, and limits visibility into warehouse profitability.
+Finance teams often spend significant time at the end of each billing cycle.
+Instead of reviewing invoices, they are rebuilding them, using exported reports, spreadsheets, and manual checks to fill in missing data.
+This slows down invoicing, introduces human error, and limits visibility into actual warehouse profitability.

 How a Warehouse Management System Automates Billing